 At the very least, press open the seam allowances when you sew heavy knits and choose your seam finish from there.
+That was a nice option for this yellow sweatshirt fleece I used on this DIY ruffle sweater.
 You could twin needle from the right side to secure the stitches down.

 Even more fun: press the seam, and stitch from the right side with a decorative stitch.
 It’s a different kind of way to topstitch your seam into place, and I’ll be you $5 those stitches don’t get a lot of playtime on your machine!

 So when it comes to finding the best stitches for knit fabric, you really do have a ton of options available to you even before you get within a country mile of a serger.
 Now you have some great options for stitching knits when you’re sewing seams, hems, and finishing seams.